Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Related Work

-There are also two related topics: 1) \textbf{PLM-enhanced CTR methods}: Early studies have leveraged pretrained language models (PLMs, like BERT \cite{devlin2019bert} and RoBERTa\cite{liu2019roberta}) to enhance CTR models via encoding textual features \cite{muhamed2022dcaf, tian2023ufin, muhamed2021ctr, wang2023bert4ctr, liu2022ptab, lin2024clickprompt, wang2024cela}, e.g., CELA \cite{wang2024cela} pretrains a PLM on item descriptions and aligns item textual embeddings with ID-based embeddings for enhancement.
-ClickPrompt \cite{lin2024clickprompt} uses a CTR model to encode instances into soft tokens, which are then treated as prefix tokens in a PLM for generating instance-level semantic knowledge.
-However, the capacity of early PLMs is generally inferior to that of recent LLMs, and recent studies have demonstrated the superior performance of LLM-enhanced CTR methods.
-Consequently, our work aims to further investigate and advance the state-of-the-art in LLM-enhanced CTR modeling.
-2) \textbf{LLM-enhanced recommendation}: Recent years also witnessed the integration of LLMs on other recommendation tasks,\eg sequential recommendation \cite{lin2024data,ren2024enhancing, kim2024large,wang2024can,cui2024distillation,liu2024llm}, collaborative filtering \cite{xi2024play,wei2024llmrec,xu2024enhancing, ren2024representation}, cross-domain recommendation \cite{xin2025llmcdsr,wang2024llm4msr}.
-It is important to note that CTR prediction differs from these tasks in that it typically involves various features and emphasizes modeling feature interactions.
-Thus, our LLaCTR is specifically designed to leverage LLMs for improved feature representation and interactions in CTR prediction.
+There are also two related topics: 1) \textbf{PLM-enhanced CTR methods}: Early studies have leveraged pretrained language models (PLMs, such as BERT \cite{devlin2019bert}) to enhance CTR models, e.g., CELA \cite{wang2024cela} pretrains PLMs on item features and aligns them with ID embeddings for enhancement.
+ClickPrompt \cite{lin2024clickprompt} uses the ID embeddings as prefix soft tokens in PLMs for generating instance-level knowledge.
+However, the capacity of early PLMs is generally inferior to that of recent LLMs, and recent studies have demonstrated the superior performance of LLM-enhanced methods.
+Consequently, our work aims to further investigate and advance the LLM-enhanced CTR modeling.
+2) \textbf{LLM-enhanced recommendation}: Recent years have also witnessed the integration of LLMs on other recommendation tasks \cite{cui2025hatllm,wang2025msl,wang2026doesllmfocusright}, \eg sequential recommendation \cite{cui2024distillation,wang2025llm4dsr}, collaborative filtering \cite{ren2024representation,lin2025recommendation}.
+Notably, CTR prediction differs from these tasks in that it typically involves various features and emphasizes modeling feature interactions.
+Thus, our LLaCTR is specifically designed to improve feature representation and interactions in CTR prediction.